tapis-project/tapis-ui/README.md

 # _Experimental_ Nix Development Shell

 Nix is a _functional_ package manager which stores packages in a central Nix _store_ which links to final locations.
 TapisUI uses nix to solve dependency and reproducibility issues in development.
 [To install nix, view the official instructions here](https://nixos.org/download/#nix-install-linux).
-Another option is installing the [Determinate Nix installer](https://github.com/DeterminateSystems/nix-installer), their installer works on Mac better and installation turns on experimental features by default.
+A potentially "better" installation option is the [Determinate Nix installer](https://github.com/DeterminateSystems/nix-installer), their installer works better on all OS's and it enables experimental features by default (of which we use).

 TapisUI has optional nix development tools.
 Included in the repo root is a `flake.nix` and `lock.nix` file.
 The `flake.nix` file defines a flake's `description`, `inputs`, and `outputs`. `inputs` attr specifies the dependencies of a flake, these are locked with `lock.nix`. `outputs` are what the flake produces, one flake may simultaneously contain several types of outputs.